gu-dsan6000/2018-spring/README.md

-**This syllabus is effective as of Sunday January 07, 2018 at 10:01 PM**
+**This syllabus is effective as of Monday, January 08, 2018 at 07:30 PM**

 # ANLY502 <br/> Massive Data Analytics <br/> Georgetown University <br/> Spring 2018